UniADC: A Unified Framework for Anomaly Detection and Classification: Method

 \subsection{Anomaly Prior-Guided Controllable Inpainting}

-This module synthesizes category-specific anomaly samples based on provided anomaly prior, making it suitable for zero-shot anomaly detection and classification tasks.
+This module synthesizes category-specific anomaly samples based on provided anomaly priors, making it suitable for zero-shot anomaly detection and classification tasks.
 The anomaly prior includes the shape, size, and textual description of each anomaly category.
 Shape and size are used to generate the anomaly mask, while the textual description serves as a prompt to guide the synthesis of the desired anomalous appearance.
-Specifically, we define eight types of candidate masks to simulate various anomaly shapes, including \textit{Rectangle, Line, Polygon, Ellipse, Hollow Ellipse, Random Brush, Perlin Noise, and Foreground Mask}.
-Except for Foreground Mask, each type is generated at three scales: \textit{Large, Medium, and Small}.
+Specifically, to map various anomaly shapes and sizes into explicit spatial constraints, we constructed a Geometric Anomaly Prototype Library (GAP-Lib).
+It comprises eight types of candidate masks, including \textit{Rectangle, Line, Polygon, Ellipse, Hollow Ellipse, Random Brush, Perlin Noise, and Foreground Mask}.
+The first seven types are used to simulate various local anomalous regions, with each type defined in three sizes: \textit{Large, Medium, and Small}, as illustrated in Fig. \ref{fig:fig3}.
+Each mask size corresponds to a specific size range. \textit{Foreground Mask} uses the object's foreground as a mask to synthesize global anomalies.
 We use specific mask types for mask generation based on the given anomaly shape and size.
-For example, we specify the shape of the anomaly category ``Hole" as Ellipse, which will generate elliptical masks of arbitrary sizes.
+For example, we specify the shape of the anomaly category "Hole" as Ellipse, which will generate elliptical masks of arbitrary sizes.
 When both shape and size priors are unavailable for an anomaly category, all mask types are used for mask generation.